joeljk13/shellify/README.md

 Turn a command into an interactive shell.
 This script is designed for use within zsh, although it probably wouldn't be too hard to get it to support bash, too.
-This was inspired by [this shellify script](https://github.com/clehner/shellify), but the code is very different and they have different features.
+This was partially inspired by [another shellify script](https://github.com/clehner/shellify), but the code is very different and they have different features.